Polling the Nations

 Rutgers is limited to 4 simultaneous users of this database.

-Polling the Nations is a compilation of the full-text of the questions and responses from over 14,000 national, state, and local surveys conducted since 1986 by more than 1,400 polling organizations in the United States and more than 100 other countries.
-Polling organizations represented include such standards as Gallup and Roper; major networks, newspapers, and magazines; universities; and foundations, associations, and corporations.
+Polling the Nations is a compilation of the questions and responses from over 18,000 surveys, comprising over 750,000 questions, conducted since 1986 by more than 1,000 polling organizations in the United States and more than 100 other countries.
+Polling organizations represented include Gallup, Roper, CNN, ABC/USA Today, CBS/New York Times, Fox News, NBC/Wall Street Journal, Quinnipiac, Economist/YouGov, Marist, and Pew Research Center, as well as major universities, foundations, associations, and corporations.